 That’s definitely better than most other business directories.

 Whatever your duplicate situation, make sure you get it fixed.
 Duplicates are terrible for local SEO and Citysearch has been among the best citations sources for several years.

 Do whatever it takes to remove duplicates on Citysearch.

 It’s an important leg of the journey to page one of Google.

 Need more help claiming and optimizing your Citysearch listing?
 Leave your questions or comments below.
 We’ll answer ’em all.
 Plus, we have more in store for this and our other local SEO citations posts down the road.
-In the meantime, you might also be able to pick up some hints by taking a look at our marketing company on Apple Maps.
-Or, request a Free SEO Audit if you need customized recommendations.
+In the meantime, you might also be able to pick up some hints by taking a look at our marketing company on Citysearch.
+Or, learn more about our Local Citations Services via our Free SEO Audit.